dermesser/stex/README.md

 # Usage

 Run `server/server.py` on one computer.
 Use `--help` to see options.
 Once started, it will produce a feed of arbitrarily many stocks, distributed as JSON objects in ZeroMQ messages.
+The default port is `9988`, and will be used if you do not specify a different one.

 On any client, run `client/client.py`.
 You can again use `--help` for an overview of the available options.
 The client will store the information you enter in the client window so that you don't have to enter them every time.
 Note that